Hi!

 Go TypeScript

-An app for hosting automated software builds done in Drone CI.
-Once connected and enabled for a repo, a key is generated which the Drone pipeline can use along with a script to publish the build files for the specific commit.
-Currently in use for jfa-go, waybar-mpris, and itself.
-Also includes some extra stuff to allow client apps to be notified of a new release of any type.
+An app for hosting automated software builds done in Drone and Woodpecker CIs.
+Once connected and enabled for a repo, a key is generated which a CI pipeline can use along with a script to publish the build files for the specific commit.
+Currently in use for jfa-go and itself.
+Also provides a "tag" system for letting users know when updates are available..

 A compiler (or assembler, not sure) and bytecode interpreter for a mock assembly language based on what was used for questions in my A levels.
 Also includes a very simple black & white canvas that reads color values from memory and supports arrow key input, and a couple extra instructions to make things easier.